ludlovian/teme-formstate/README.md

 - `error` the current error text (or empty string if no error)
 - `dirty` if the field has been changed since the `.value` was set

 Validation is done asynchronously.
-It can be explicity called with the async function `.validate`, which resolves to the error text (by which time the state stream will have been updated).
+It can be explicity called with the async function `.validate`, which resolves to `true/false` reflecting if the field is valid.
+By this time, the state stream will have been updated.

 ### `FormState`